 collaborative & committed

-Running for Oregon Senate wasn’t a personal aspiration for Anderson, but rather a call of duty to help protect the coastal communities and State he loves.
+Running for Oregon Senate wasn’t a personal aspiration for Senator Anderson, but rather a call of duty to help protect the coastal communities and State he loves.

-Anderson was raised in Wallowa County, Oregon by his father, Bob, an Episcopal minister and his mother, Ruth, along with his three brothers.
+Senator Anderson, along with his three brothers was raised in Wallowa County, Oregon by his father, Bob, an Episcopal minister and his mother, Ruth.
 He graduated from high school in Washougal, Washington.
 Later, he graduated from Pacific University in Forest Grove, Oregon where he met his wife, Sue.

 His collaborative approach was honed during his professional career.
 He worked in financial services for 35 years Portland, Eugene, Boise, Spokane, Seattle, Walnut Creek and back to Portland.
 He started with US Bank and retired working for Fannie Mae.